 Liquor Policy

 Taliesin West and the Foundation do not hold a liquor license.
-For private events where a liquor license is not required by law, liquor, beer, and/or wine must be distributed by an approved Vendor; cash bar is not permitted.
+For private events where a liquor license is not required by law, liquor, beer, and/or wine must be distributed by an Approved Vendor; cash bar is not permitted.
 For events open to the public a Special Event Liquor License is required.

 Equipment/Technical Support